NOTE: Not all features are included in all packages. Please contact firstname.lastname@example.org for more information.

 You can monitor your started analysis in the Monitor tab of the project in the context of which you launched the job.
 Once the job finishes, you can view all of its information, including inputs, outputs and log.

-If a job produces a result database, the job output will contain a link to the visualization UI for further exploration of data from the result database.
+If a job produces a result dataset, you can navigate to its location and open the visualization UI through Explore Data for further exploration of data from the result dataset.

 A dashboard may contain a section that displays the variants in the cohort.
 Some dashboards include a chart with the allele frequency.
 Use the search box in the chart to zoom in on a specific range.
 You can search by inputting genomic coordinates or a gene name.
 The results will also update the table contents.
 The table of variants can filtered and sorted to find variants of interest.
 To see variants details (transcripts, annotations, etc.) click on the link in the Location column.